lukemelia/km_resque/README.md

 ## License

-km-resque is available under the terms of the MIT License http://www.opensource.org/licenses/mit-license.php
+km_resque is available under the terms of the MIT License http://www.opensource.org/licenses/mit-license.php